MergeLoom Docs for Ticket-to-Code Automation

 The customer controller is at https://controller.mergeloom.ai.

-Use it for accounts, integrations, worker enrollment, workflow rules,
+Use it for accounts, integrations, execution mode, workflow rules,

 - Connect your work tracker and code host.